Women in Christianity: Theology

-Mary the Mother of Jesus, Mary Magdalene, Mary of Bethany and her sister Martha have been among the women identified as key to the establishment of Christianity.
+Mary, the Mother of Jesus, Mary Magdalene, Mary of Bethany and her sister Martha have been among the women identified as key to the establishment of Christianity.
 Karen L. King, Harvard Professor of New Testament Studies and the History of Ancient Christianity, writes that the history of women in ancient Christianity has been almost completely revised in the last twenty years.
 Many more women are being added to the list of women who made very significant contributions in the early history of Christianity.
 The new history comes primarily from recent discoveries of biblical text that had been neglected through the ages.

-The belief that Mary Magdalene was an adulteress, the wife of Jesus, and a repentant prostitute can be traced back to as far as the fourth century.
-Because of the acceptance of the opinion in an influential homily of Pope Gregory the Great in about 591.
+The belief that Mary Magdalene was an adulteress and a repentant prostitute can be traced back to an Easter homily given by Pope Gregory the Great in 591, when the pope conflated Mary Magdalene, who was introduced in Luke 8:2, with Mary of Bethany (Luke 10:39) and the unnamed "sinful woman" who anointed Jesus's feet in Luke 7:36–50.
 The historical error became the generally accepted view in Western Christianity.
-In his homily, the Pope mistakenly identified Magdalene not only with the anonymous sinner with the perfume in Luke's gospel, but also confused her with Mary of Bethany, the sister of Martha and Lazarus.
 Karen King concludes that the discoveries of new texts by biblical scholars, combined with their sharpened critical insight, have now proved beyond any doubt that the disreputable portrait of Mary Magdalene is entirely inaccurate.

 Mary Magdalene was a prominent disciple and significant leader in the early Christian movement.
 Her designation as the very first apostle of Jesus has helped promote contemporary awareness of the leadership of women in Christianity.

-The New Testament Gospels, written toward the last quarter of the first century CE, acknowledge that women were among Jesus earliest followers.
+The New Testament gospels, written toward the last quarter of the first century CE, acknowledge that women were among Jesus earliest followers: